weewx/weewx/docs_src/quickstarts/pip.md

 your system.
 If you plan to use MySQL or MariaDB, be sure to see the `MySQL/MariaDB` tab as well.

-When finished, the WeeWX executables will have been installed in `~/weewx-venv/bin`, while the WeeWX libraries and dependencies will have been installed in `~/weewx-venv/lib/python3.x/site-packages`, where `3.x` is the version of Python you used.
+When you are finished, the WeeWX executables and dependencies will have been installed inside the virtual environment.

 === "Debian"